 NASA has picked the design for its next big rocket, the Space Launch System (SLS).
 This heavy-lift booster will carry humans farther than they've ever been, to an asteroid, Mars and beyond.

-The Orionid meteor shower is set to peak on the night of Oct.
-22-23, but a bright moon will disrupt viewing until shortly before dawn.
+The Orionid meteor shower is peaks in the early morning of Tuesday, Oct.
+22, but a bright moon will disrupt viewing until shortly before dawn.

 NASA's new Space Launch System megarocket and associated ground infrastructure have soared past original cost estimates to a degree that requires the agency to notify Congress.